When any three solutions are independent: Introduction

+\begin{exam} Consider the following autonomous equation satisfied by the $j$-function where $S$ is the Schwarzian derivative: $S(y)=\left( \frac{y''}{y'}\right) '-\frac{1}{2} \left(\frac{y''}{y'}\right)^2$.
+It follows from results of \cite{freitag2017strong} that $(C_2)$ fails of this equation.
+In fact, if $y_1,y_2$ are nonalgebraic solutions then $(y_1,y_1', y_1'',y_2,y_2',y_2'')$ are algebraically dependent if and only if a modular polynomial vanishes at $(y_1,y_2 )$.
 A generalisation of this equation and setting is considered in \cite{casale2020ax}, where the $j$-function is replaced by the uniformisation function of the quotient of the upper half plane by an arbitrary genus zero Fuchsian group $\Gamma$ of the first kind.
 For such equations, it is shown that $(C_2)$ fails if and only if $(C_m)$ fails for some $m$, if and only if $\Gamma$ is a proper subgroup of its commensurator.
 This analysis of the algebraic relations amongst the solutions and their derivatives, in~\cite{casale2020ax}, is key to proving the Ax-Lindemann-Weierstrass theorem for uniformising functions of Fuchsian groups and answering an old open question of Painlev\'e (1895).
 Ax-Lindemann-Weierstrass results for the uniformizing functions of Shimura varieties are an essential component of the resolution of a number of recent diophantine conjectures and can naturally be phrased in terms of algebraic relations between solutions of differential equations (see \cite{klingler2018bi} and the references therein). \end{exam}

-Another way of talking about algebraic differential equations is in terms of algebraic vector fields; namely algebraic varieties $V$ equipped with a polynomial section~$s$ to the tangent bundle.
-To study the algebraic relations between the solutions of an equation amounts to looking at subvarieties of cartesian powers of $V$ that are invariant under the vector field.
+In fact, our proof of Theorem~A works more generally with finite-dimensional systems of algebraic differential equations in several variables.
+In the autonomous case this is best expressed in terms of algebraic vector fields; namely algebraic varieties $V$ equipped with a polynomial section~$s$ to the tangent bundle.
+To study the algebraic relations between the solutions of the corresponding system of equations amounts to looking at subvarieties of cartesian powers of $V$ that are invariant under the vector field.
 (Here we put on $V^m$ the canonical vector field induced by $s$, obtained by identifying $T(V^m)$ with the $m$-fold fibred product of $TV$ with itself.)
-We can formulate our main theorem as follows:
+We can formulate our main theorem, in the autonomous case, as follows: